Fody/Janitor/README.md

 ## What's with the empty `Dispose()`

 You will notice that the `Dispose()` is empty in all of the above cases.
 This is because Janitor controls what goes in there.
 In fact if you put any code in there Janitor will throw an exception.
-If you want to control `IDisposable` for specific types you can use `[Janitor.SkipWeaving]` attribute applied to the type.
+If you want to control `IDisposable` for specific types use `[Janitor.SkipWeaving]` attribute applied to the type or `[Janitor.SkipWeavingNamespace("namespaceToSkip"]` to the assembly.
 Then Janitor wont touch it.

 ## Why not weave in `IDisposable`